dkharazi/blog/content/blog/hash.md

 | **Adding a key**    | $O(1)$          | $O(logN)$          |
 | **Removing a key**  | $O(1)$          | $O(logN)$          |

+Consistent Hashing isn't only used in load balancing.
+It can also be found in database indexing.
+Generally, there are a few ways to improve the performance of an RDBMS database system.
+First, we may be interested in very particular performance improvements, so optimizing queries may be the extent of the problem.
+For broader improvements to the performance of a database, we may want to perform indexing on certain tables.

 For database indexing, a B-tree index is used for column comparisons in expressions that use the $>$ and $\le$ operators.
 A B-tree index can also be used for LIKE comparisons.
 On the other hand, hash indexes are used for equality comparisons, which involve the $=$ and $<>$ operators.
 For more information about the use cases of B-tree indexing and hash indexing, refer to the [MySQL docs](https://dev.mysql.com/doc/refman/8.0/en/index-btree-hash.html).

+There are a few other improvements we could implement.
+For example, we may be interested in translating our SQL database over to a NoSQL database, [depending on the structure](https://softwareengineering.stackexchange.com/a/175546) of data being saved.
+In most cases, it will not be worthwhile to make this change.
+Lastly, we can implement a data sharding strategy, which is discussed more in the [next post](/blog/shard/).